 We want to be sure that our professional development works for you, which is why we are proud to have the flexibility and creativity to adapt our offerings to meet your needs.
 Whether it’s a newly developed program, a multi-site organization, or a community, we can work together to ensure that you get exactly what you are looking for from single events to technical assistance, coaching, or ongoing consulation.

 Browse our Professional Development Opportunities

 - OST programs provide a unique opportunity for children to engage in social and emotional learning.
 In addition, your children and staff may be experiencing individual and collective trauma that deserves informed care.
-We can help you and your staff understand the fundamentals of this learning and care and weave practices that support both children and staff into your program.
-Together we can address the roles of cultural and linguistic diversity, emotional and mental health, and developmental needs in creating and sustaining an engaging, equitable learning environment for all.
+This session will help you and your staff understand the fundamentals of this learning and care and weave practices that support both children and staff into your program.
+Together we can address the roles of emotional and mental health, and developmental needs in creating and sustaining engaging, equitable learning environments for all.